severity1/custom-amazon-bedrock-agent-action/README.md

     GHA->>GitHub: Post analysis as PR comment
 ```

-## Advantages
-- **Tailored Analysis**: You can configure the Bedrock Agent with specific prompts tailored to your organizational standards, compliance needs, or particular security concerns.
-This flexibility allows for a more customized and relevant analysis compared to generic tools.

-- **Contextual Understanding**: The Bedrock Agent, leveraging advanced AI models, can provide nuanced and context-aware insights.
-This can include understanding code in the context of broader infrastructure changes or patterns that might not be easily captured by static analysis tools.

-- **Language-Specific Insights**: The action allows you to define language-specific prompts, providing specialized analysis for various programming languages or Terraform configurations, which might not be as easily configurable in static tools.

-- **Integration with AWS Ecosystem**: For teams already using AWS and Bedrock, integrating with the Bedrock Agent might offer a smoother workflow.
-This integration allows for leveraging existing AWS services and security configurations.

-- **Flexibility and Customization**: The action can be adapted for a wide range of use cases beyond just Terraform, making it useful for various code review and security assessment scenarios.
-Users can provide custom [knowledgebases](https://docs.aws.amazon.com/bedrock/latest/userguide/knowledge-base.html) to the Bedrock Agent, enhancing its ability to provide specific recommendations and insights.

-## Features
+## Key Features

-- **Customizable Agent Analysis**: Leverage Amazon Bedrock Agent's capabilities to analyze PR files according to your specific requirements, benefiting from advanced language models and customizable prompts.
+- **Customizable Agent Analysis**: Leverage Amazon Bedrock Agent to analyze PR files using tailored prompts for your specific needs.
-- **Memory Support**: For compatible models, enable agent memory to maintain context across multiple sessions, allowing for more coherent and contextually aware analyses over time.
+- **Memory Support**: Enable memory to maintain context across multiple PRs for more coherent analysis.
-- **Flexible Use Cases**: Adapt the action for various use cases such as code quality improvement, security assessments, performance optimizations, and more, tailored to your project's needs.
+- **Flexible Use Cases**: Adaptable for code quality improvement, security assessments, and performance optimizations.
-- **File Ignoring**: Define patterns to ignore certain files or directories, similar to `.gitignore`, allowing for focused analysis on relevant files.
+- **File Ignoring**: Use patterns like `.gitignore` to focus analysis on relevant files.
-- **Integration with Amazon Bedrock Knowledgebases**: Enhance the agent's capabilities by incorporating domain-specific knowledge through [Amazon Bedrock Knowledgebases](https://docs.aws.amazon.com/bedrock/latest/userguide/knowledge-base.html), enabling more accurate and context-aware analyses.
-- **AI-Powered Insights**: Benefit from AI-driven code analysis, providing intelligent suggestions and identifying potential issues that might be missed by traditional static analysis tools.
-- **Language-Agnostic Analysis**: Perform insightful analysis across multiple programming languages, benefiting from the broad knowledge base of the underlying language models.
+- **AI-Powered Insights**: Intelligent code analysis powered by Bedrock’s advanced models.
+- **Language-Agnostic**: Analyze multiple programming languages or Terraform configurations.
+- **GitHub Integration**: Seamlessly integrates into your PR process, with results posted as markdown-formatted comments.

+## Benefits

-- **Customizable Prompts**: Tailor the analysis focus with custom prompts, allowing you to address specific concerns or areas of interest in your codebase.
+- **Tailored Analysis**: Custom prompts and integration with Amazon Bedrock Knowledge Bases allow you to address specific organizational or domain-specific needs.
-- **Integration with GitHub Workflows**: Seamlessly incorporate advanced AI-powered code review into your existing GitHub pull request processes, enhancing your development lifecycle.
-- **Markdown-Formatted Comments**: Posts analysis results as a well-formatted comment on the PR.

-Here's the updated Prerequisites section of your README, including the information about updating the Agent's Orchestration instruction for use with Associated Knowledgebases:
+- **Contextual Understanding**: Provides nuanced, context-aware insights by analyzing relevant code and utilizing Amazon Bedrock Knowledge Bases.
+- **AWS Ecosystem Integration**: Seamlessly integrates with other AWS services, including Amazon Bedrock Knowledge Bases.
+- **Enhanced Flexibility**: Customizable for a wide range of scenarios beyond code review, such as security and compliance assessments.

 ## Prerequisites